apache/spark/docs/running-on-kubernetes.md

 Finally, notice that in the above example we specify a jar with a specific URI with a scheme of `local://`.
 This URI is the location of the example jar that is already in the Docker image.
 Using dependencies that are on your machine's local disk is discussed below.

+When Kubernetes [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) is enabled, the `default` service account used by the driver may not have appropriate pod `edit` permissions for launching executor pods.
+We recommend to add another service account, say `spark`, with the necessary privilege.
+For example:

+  kubectl create serviceaccount spark kubectl create clusterrolebinding spark-edit --clusterrole edit  \
+      --serviceaccount default:spark --namespace default

+With this, one can add `--conf spark.kubernetes.authenticate.driver.serviceAccountName=spark` to the spark-submit command line above to specify the service account to use.

 ## Dependency Management